-Removal from Class: Repair and Rebuild Name: Tutor group: Tutor: Lesson in Date: Subject sent out: Member of staff sending you to [removal] Please write down what happened and why you have been sent to SLT office from your lesson.
+Removal from Class: Repair and Rebuild Name: Tutor group: Tutor: Date: Subject sent out: Lesson in Member of staff sending you to [removal] Please write down what happened and why you have been sent to [name of removal space] from your lesson.
 Use the following sentence starters to help you: How am I feeling right now?
 I was given a warning for...
 I was asked to leave the class because...
 This situation could have been avoided if I had...
 1. To put things right I will need to...
 1. 2.
-Restorative conversation Please complete a brief summary of what the child has agreed to do: 1.
+3. Restorative conversation Please complete a brief summary of what the child has agreed to do: 1.
 2. How can staff help to ensure the child is successful in future lessons?
-1. 2.
-Child signature: Staff signature: